 When Elizabeth crushed the Spanish Armada, it ended an era of Spanish naval dominance.
 For nearly three hundred years after, the British navy would be known the world over as Europe’s elite ocean fleet.
 Naval dominance was instrumental in establishing the British Empire, and the American colonies were a huge part of that because they grew –

-After the American Revolution, colonial big-wigs, like George Washington and Thomas Jefferson, became the leaders of the young nation.
+After the American Revolution, colonial big-wigs, like George Washington and Thomas Jefferson became the leaders of the young nation.
 As many of you already know, Washington, Jefferson, and a number of other Founding Fathers grew hemp.
-Jefferson even invented a device for processing hemp fibers.
-Unfortunately, many of the supposed quotes attributed to Washington and Jefferson about getting high on weed are probably hoaxes.
-But that’s the Internet for you.
+Jefferson even invented a device for processing the fibers.
+Unfortunately, many of the supposed quotes attributed to Washington and Jefferson about getting high on weed are almost definitely hoaxes.
+But that’s the internet for you.